Saul-x/openshift-prometheus-grafana-deploy/README.md

 oc new-app <your-app>
 ```

-#Simple way to deploy grafana and prometheus
+# Simple way to deploy grafana and prometheus

-just run it：
+If you don't want to deploy the project step by step, you can just run it：
 ```
 sh deploy.sh
 ```